maheshwarampranay/maheshwarampranay/README.md

 - 👋 Hi, I’m maheshwarampranay
 - 👀 I’m an enthusiastic person!!
 - 🌱 I’m currently pursuing my B.E.
 Degree @Chaitanya Bharathi Institute of Technology, Hyderabad
-- ⚡ Fun fact: My favourite hobies are sketching and singing.
+- ⚡ Fun fact: My favourite hobbies are sketching and singing.

 <!---
 maheshwarampranay/maheshwarampranay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.